-Be careful when liking posts on Social Media
+Be careful when liking posts on Facebook and co.

-Due to a recent federal court ruling, it’s important to give yourself a few moments of thought before you like or mark a post with Like on Facebook, Twitter and other social channels.
-Anyone who shares a defamatory post on Facebook or marks it with a Like can also be guilty of defamation can be read on NZZ.ch.
+Due to a recent federal court ruling, it’s important to give yourself a few moments of thought before you mark a post with “Like” on Facebook, Twitter, and other social media channels.
+Anyone who shares a defamatory post on Facebook or marks it with a “Like” can also be guilty of what is known as an offense against personal honor.

-We recommend you: Like or share contributions from third parties in the social media only after you have made sure that these contributions do not contain any defamatory statements.
+We recommend: Like or share posts from third parties in social media only after you have made sure that these do not contain any defamatory statements.